 Is our relationship with money just another expectation in marriage that so many of us are afraid of not meeting or keeping up with?
 With over half of our friends getting divorced, this may be the healthiest question married couples ask each other.
 Why not have open conversations about money?
 Financial literacy is a major problem in the U.S. and is on the political platform in many speeches.
 I believe that financial independence should be a discussion in every household.
 I’m a lucky one.
 I was raised in a household by a father who was a CPA.
 My father believed that his four daughters should never be dependent on a man.
 One of my favorite toys was his adding machine.
 I had my briefcase and used it to calculate whatever my clients (my dolls) needed answers to.
 I went on to get an accounting degree and now I am a Certified Divorce Financial Analyst.
 One of the biggest joys I get is when we see the transformation that financial clarity and independence brings to a client.
 It’s priceless!

-Knowing About Your Finances is Not a Privilege – It Is Your Right
+Knowing About Your Finances Is Not a Privilege – It Is Your Right!

-If you are married and your spouse is not meeting your sexual needs, I bet they do not hold back in letting you know.
+If you are married and your spouse is not meeting your sexual needs, I bet you do not hold back in letting them know.
 Therapists could respond to this article and say, “yep, every week I have couples in here because sexual needs are not being met.”
 So, here we are.
 But what happens when you and your spouse do not share in the knowledge of your marital estate and do not trust each other enough to talk about it?
 I would like you to ask your spouse this question and please let me know their response: “Honey, can you please show me your 401K statement tonight and explain it to me?”
 Or “Honey, I would like to sit down and log into all of our investments right now so I can see them?”
 Or “Can you tell show me all our passwords for our bank accounts?”
 If your spouse says “No” or “Not now”, or “Honey, I have a headache tonight,” perhaps this is your red flag.

 Money and marriage are so closely linked together that it is crucial you gain knowledge and insight into your marital finances.
 Financial knowledge is your right.
 Being happy is your right.
 You have a right to know about any assets acquired during your marriage.
 Being financially dependent on someone is your decision.
 Just because your spouse thinks one way financially does not mean you have to think the same way.
 If you choose to stay married or to get divorced all I ask is that you choose to gain financial clarity.
-Once you have that, the next steps to take are easier and less scary – whether you stay or go – you can be confident to make the choice that’s best for you.
+Once you have that, the next steps to take are easier and less scary, so that – whether you stay or go – you can be confident to make the choice that’s best for you.

-I promise you – It’s the best gift you will ever give yourself.
+I promise you – it’s the best gift you will ever give yourself.

 A version of this article originally appeared here.